Ong Yoke Lin

-Omar Ong Yoke Lin (翁毓麟; 23 July 1917 – 1 July 2010) was a Malaysian politician, diplomat and businessman.
+Omar Ong Yoke Lin (翁毓麟; 23 July 1917 – 1 July 2010) was a Malaysian Chinese Muslim politician, diplomat and businessman.
 He was a founding member of the Malaysian Chinese Association, and was a key figure in the country's road to independence.
 Ong served various positions in the government of Malaya and Malaysia, as a Cabinet minister and ambassador.

-He was a Chinese Muslim convert.

 Early life and education

 Ong Yoke Lin was born on 23 July 1917 in Kuala Lumpur, he attended Pudu Girls' English School and later Victoria Institution, where he was contemporaries of, among others, Yahya Abdul Razak, Lee Siew Choh, Yaacob Latiff and Mahmood Ambak, the father-in-law of Abdullah Ahmad Badawi, the fifth Prime Minister of Malaysia.
 He passed the London Matriculation in 1935 and trained as a chartered accountant.
 He intended to read law, but his studies were put on hold by the Japanese occupation of Malaya.

 Politics

 Omar helped found and joined the Malayan Chinese Association (MCA) in 1949.
 As a prominent Chinese leader, Ong was selected by the British High Commissioner as a member of the then fully appointed Selangor State Council and Federal Legislative Council.

 In 1952, he and Yahya Abdul Razak mooted the idea of an alliance between MCA and the United Malays National Organisation (UMNO) for the Kuala Lumpur Municipal Council elections.
 This was the precursor to the formal Alliance Party.
 He contested and won a seat in that election, and was chosen as leader of the Alliance Party in the Municipal Council.

 Omar went on to become MCA vice-president and the member of parliament for Hulu Selangor.

 In 1955, the Alliance Party won the first ever elections to the Federal Legislative Council under the leadership of Tunku Abdul Rahman.
 Omar was appointed Minister for Post and Telecoms in the Tunku's first Cabinet.
 Following the overwhelming support shown for the Alliance Party during the elections and the forming of the government, the Tunku led the Merdeka Delegation to London which successfully negotiated independence from the British.
 Omar joined the Tunku on his second trip to London in April 1957 to finalise the newly drafted Constitution of Malaya.